FAQs

 These are examples of major expenses that could not be handled within the band’s annual operating budget.
 Additionally, the Endowment arranged for the donation of dorm rooms from the College of Charleston for the Piccolo Spoleto Festival which subsidizes the Spoleto performances for active band members.

-Q: Who gets to run the Endowment?
+Q: Who runs the Endowment?

 A: The Band Council appoints individuals to the S&FMA Endowment Board of Directors.
 The bylaws call for “not less than three and no more than nine members” to the Board.
 Appointments begin in January and last for three calendar years, with three members staggered to roll off each year.
 Actions by the Board are governed by the Articles of Incorporation and Bylaws which are recorded with the Secretary of State of Georgia.
 Information on the current Board of Directors can be found here.